OWASP/owasp-summit-2017/_posts/2017-05-12-Thirty-Day-to-go.md

 ---
-#layout      : blocks/page-component
+layout      : blocks/page-component
-#component   : blocks/blog-post.html
+component   : blocks/blog-post.html
-#layout      : blocks/page-content
 title       : 30 days to go for the Owasp Summit 2017 post-date   : May 08
 author      : Dinis Cruz